-I’m a 30-something woman living in Berlin, Germany (the famous one, with the wall and stuff).
+I’m a 30-something woman living in Berlin, Germany (the famous one, with the wall).

-I’m a late entrant into the web game, having only started as a web developer in 2012.
+I’m a late entrant into the modern web game, only starting as a web developer in 2012.
 But I’ve been in kissing distance of the web and technology for most of my life, while working as a graphics designer in private business and a technology teacher and VLE admin at further education institutions.

-I speak at events, write about the web and am generally considered pretty darned good at what I do.
 I work for Springer Nature (the good Springer, not the evil one) in Berlin, and was previously at BBC News in London, where I was responsible for building the 2015 General Election site and eating an awful lot of biscuits.

-If you define me as a person and by my life outside work, then I’m a horse riding, photography-taking, bike riding, beer drinking, feminist leftie; a strawberry-blonde gay woman, with her head always buried in a book.
+If you define me as a person then I’m a photography-taking](https://flickr.com/photos/sonniesedge), bike riding, beer drinking, feminist leftie.

-Favourite quote about me: “Well, you do have more than a touch of the German techno-anarchist about you”.
+“Well, you _do_ have a touch of the German techno-anarchist about you”.